-Visit the Fairytale Castles of Sintra, Portugal
+The Castles and Palaces of Sintra, Portugal

-Visit the Fairytale Castles of Sintra, Portugal
+The Castles and Palaces of Sintra, Portugal

 Sintra in Portugal is a UNESCO site with hilltop castles, fairy tale palaces, and exotic gardens.
 The castles of Sintra are a short 40-minute train ride away from Lisbon and therefore it’s one of the best things to do in Lisbon.
 Due to its microclimate, forests and gardens are able to cover the hills with lush green.
 Discover Pena Palace, Moorish Castle and much more inside the huge natural park on a day trip to Sintra, Portugal.